 The N25X-APO-MP and N25X-APO-MP1300 objectives feature a rotating coverslip correction collar to correct aberration for coverslips that are 0 to 0.17 mm thick, with 0 mm indicating that these can be used as water dipping objectives without a coverslip.
 The N40XLWD-NIR objective features a correction collar for coverslips that are 0.15 - 0.91 mm thick.
 All three of these objectives also feature spring-loaded retractable housing designs to protect the optics and sample from collision damage.

-These Nikon Plan Fluorite Water Dipping Objectives provide 10X, 16X, or 40X magnification.
+These Nikon Plan Fluorite Water Dipping Objectives provide 10X or 16X magnification.
 Their designation as plan fluorite indicates that these objectives produce a flat plane of focus and are corrected for spherical and chromatic aberrations at multiple wavelengths.
-All of these objectives are excellent for fluorescence microscopy, brightfield microscopy, and DIC microscopy, while the N10XW-PF and N40XW-PF objectives are corrected for wavelengths down to 360 nm, making them suitable for UV fluorescence.
+Both of these objectives are excellent for fluorescence microscopy, brightfield microscopy, and DIC microscopy, while the N10XW-PF objective is corrected for wavelengths down to 360 nm, making it suitable for UV fluorescence.

 This Olympus Plan Fluorite Water Dipping Objective provides 20X magnification and features axial color correction for 400 to 900 nm.
 The designation as plan fluorite indicates that this objective produces a flat plane of focus and are corrected for spherical and chromatic aberrations at multiple wavelengths.
 This objective is excellent for fluorescence microscopy, brightfield microscopy, and DIC microscopy.

-The N20X-PFH has a large entrance pupil diameter (EP) and is designed for a tube lens with focal length 180 mm.
+The N20X-PFH objective features M25 x 0.75 threading; to convert to M32 x 0.75 threads, we offer the M32M25S thread adapter.
+This objective has a large entrance pupil diameter (EP) and is designed for a tube lens with focal length 180 mm.